-Faculty must keep attendance in all courses.
-For face-to-face instruction, attendance will allow us to better engage in contact tracing if that is necessary.
-In online courses, attendance can help us identify possible students in distress.
+Faculty are encouraged to keep attendance in all courses since it will allow us to better engage in contact tracing if that is necessary.
 Attendance logs are to be kept by the faculty members. eLearn's grade center has an attendance feature that can also help faculty log attendance.